 DANSP30700 explains the general principles to apply when wording liability decisions.

-- DANSP41200 about cases where it is not possible to name all affected persons,
+- DANSP41200 about cases where it’s not possible to individually identify all affected employees

-- DANSP41500 where more than six employees are affected.
+- DANSP41500 where more than 6 employees are affected